Want to read something not available online? Wanna buy a zine?

 “Águila.”
 In La Voz de Esperanza (Dec 2014/Jan 2015).

-“From the Bedroom to the Bathroom: Stephen King’s It and the Emergence of an Urban Environmental Gothic.”
-Forthcoming in Ecohorror, edited by Christy Tidwell and Carter Soles.
+“From the Bedroom to the Bathroom: Stephen King’s Scatology and the Emergence of an Urban Environmental Gothic.”
+Fear and Nature: Ecohorror Studies in the Anthropocene, edited by Christy Tidwell and Carter Soles.
+Penn State University Press, 2021.

 “No Nos Moverán: Embodying Buen Vivir in the Case of Mission Trails Mobile Home Community.”
 Community and the Material Basis of Citizenship: The Unfinished Story of American Democracy, edited by Rodolfo Rosales.
 New York: Routledge Press (2017).
 Chapter available on request.